Enjoy free next day delivery on wallpaper & paint. T&Cs apply

 At Graham & Brown, we sell two of the most popular types of blinds: roller blinds and roman blinds.

-You can choose between two stacking finishes when ordering blinds from Graham & Brown - the stacked finish, where fabric neatly stacks behind itself, and the waterfall finish, where the fabric cascades when in the open position.
+You can choose between two stacking finishes when ordering Roman blinds from Graham & Brown - the stacked finish, where fabric neatly stacks behind itself, and the waterfall finish, where the fabric cascades when in the open position.

 Both our roller blinds and roman blinds use a pulley mechanism, operated by a chain.